 - Integrated Pest Management

-Applicants should understand that a lot of studying will be required to pass the course.
-Students report an average of 10 hours outside of class per week.
+A lot of studying will be required to pass the course.
+10 hours outside of class per week is common.
 Students will need to have access to a computer to communicate with the instructors by email and take one test online each week.
 An additional test each week is taken in the classroom.
-Students are expected to arrive on time and attend all 18 sessions.
+Students are expected to attend all 18 sessions.

 Training classes will begin the first week of January and will continue through the second week of May.
 The cost for the course is $335.